kayesokua/ss2021-foundations/README.md

 `flask run`

-2. Directory path issues: Data, controllers, tests create error when not in the mail directory
+2. Directory path issues: Data, controllers, tests create error when not in the main directory